THE ADVANTAGES OF LUNGING WITH CAVESSON

 Interference With Lateral Bending

-A twisted poll or unstable head position prevents correct lateral flexion.
-This limits the horse’s ability to bend through the neck and body, making proper engagement and suppleness impossible.
+A twisted poll position prevents correct lateral flexion.
+This limits the horse’s ability to bend through the neck and body, making proper engagement and suppleness of the body impossible.

 Reduced Safety for Horse and Handler